 How to Combat Competitive Pricing Pressure

-How should you handle competitive pricing pressure?
-In this on-demand training session, you'll learn about 20 strategies and tactics leading pricing teams are using to anticipate competitive moves, minimize their impact, and respond more effectively.
+What's the best way to manage competitive pricing pressure?
+In this 4-part training webinar, we share 20 strategies and tactics leading pricing teams are using to anticipate competitive moves, minimize their impact, and respond more effectively.